Home » Pad Thai with Peanut Sauce

 This recipe is made with FfL-friendly ingredients and tastes like it came straight out of the kitchen of your favorite Thai restaurant.
 The crunch, texture and flavor will fill up your belly and bursts with authentic flavor.
 It will rival any restaurant style pad thai and requires barely any prep or clean up.

-Top tips for prepping ahead: (on your food prep day or the night before)
+Top Tips for Prepping Ahead: (on your food prep day or the night before)

 Pre-chopping, cutting or cooking ingredients really helps to reduce stress and simplify dinner on busy weeknights.